 • Published Medical Articles on the PPD

-List of numerous published medical journal articles regarding the serious health risk associated with the use of PPD Black henna and hair dyes.
+List of several published medical journal articles regarding the serious health risk associated with the use of PPD black henna and hair dyes.

 • Krystle's Story

-Krystle developed severe health problems a few days after having had a black henna design.
+The story of a young woman who developed severe health problems a few days after having had a black henna tattoo.